nickbrandt/GitLab/doc/user/group/iterations/index.md

 Burndown charts help track completion progress of total scope, and burnup charts track the daily total count and weight of issues added to and completed in a given timebox.

+## Autocomplete iterations in Markdown fields **(STARTER ONLY)**

+When you edit a Markdown field in GitLab, you can use autocomplete suggestions to refer to an iteration.
+For the syntax, visit [Autocomplete characters](../../project/autocomplete_characters.md).

 ## Disable iterations **(STARTER ONLY)**

 GitLab Iterations feature is deployed with a feature flag that is **enabled by default**.